keleshev/schema/README.md

-If `Schema(...)` encounteres a type (such as `int`, `str`, `object`, etc), it will check if correspoinding piece of data is instance of that type, otherwise it will exit with error;
+If `Schema(...)` encounteres a type (such as `int`, `str`, `object`, etc), it will check if correspoinding piece of data is instance of that type, otherwise it will raise `SchemaError`.

 ```python
 >>> from schema import Schema